Basic Nursing Assistant

 If the background check indicates criminal/abuse behavior, the student may be dismissed from the course.
 Students may have the opportunity to present information to dispute the background check.
 For questions or concerns, refer to the Criminal Background Check Policy in the Student Handbook or contact the Dean of Students at 402-481-3804.

-Documentation of immunity to the following communicable diseases must be provided upon registration.
-Failure to submit documentation of current immunizations prior to clinical experience will result in inability to complete the course.
-Acceptable documentation includes photocopies of medical records, immunization records or the College documentation form signed by your healthcare provider.
+Health screening and immunization requirement must be provided upon registration.
+Failure to submit documentation prior to clinical experience will result in inability to complete the course.
+Acceptable documentation includes photocopies of medical records, immunization record or the College documentation form signed by a healthcare provider.

 Nebraska Nurse Aid Registry Requirements